Does My RV's Water Heater Need an Anode Rod

 Does Your RV's Water Heater Need An Anode Rod

 I have a 2002 Fleetwood Mallard with a 6 gal water heater tank.
-The area where the Anode rod is inserted is plastic, with a plastic plug and I was told this type setup doesn't use the Anode rod.Save 50% off of Campsites With Passport America
+The area where the Anode rod is inserted is plastic, with a plastic plug, and I was told this type setup doesn't use the Anode rod.Shop Camping World Products on Sale Now!

 Is there any way for me to check?

 ANSWER: Hi, the simple answer to your question is that if your RV's water heater is an Atwood than it does not require an Anode Rod (pictured above) If it is a Suburban Water heater than in all likelihood it does require an Anode Rod.

 I am pretty sure that your Mallard is equipped with an Atwood Water Heater, but you should still take a look at your water heater and see if Atwood or Suburban manufactures it.
 The fact that your water heater is equipped with a plastic (nylon) drain plug pretty much indicates that it is an Atwood.